theQRL/theqrl.org/content/quantum-news/2024/us-firm-plans-to-build-10-000-qubit-quantum-computer-by-2026.md

 org: interestingengineering.com
 link: https://interestingengineering.com/innovation/10000-qubit-quantum-computer-2026
 date: "2024-02-05"
-blurb: "QuEra Computing, a Boston-based company, aims to revolutionize computing with quantum technology.
+summary: "QuEra Computing, a Boston-based company, aims to revolutionize computing with quantum technology.
 They plan to launch a 10,000 qubit quantum computer by 2026, surpassing the capabilities of today's fastest supercomputers.\n\nQuEra's roadmap includes launching a quantum computer with 256 physical qubits and 10 logical qubits